CS467-Fall-2022-Capstone/teacher-supply-donation-react/README.md

 ```
 PORT=8000
 REACT_APP_BACKEND_URL=http://localhost:3000
+REACT_APP_GOOGLE_CLIENT=<Your Google Client ID>
 ```

 The React app will run on Port 8000 and proxy to localhost:3000 where the Express app should be running on.

-When developing locally, REACT_APP_BACKEND_URL will point to the local express server.
-For deployment, REACT_APP_BACKEND_URL is set to the Donation Web API's URL.
+When developing locally, `REACT_APP_BACKEND_URL` will point to the local express server.
+For deployment, `REACT_APP_BACKEND_URL` is set to the Donation Web API's URL.

+`REACT_APP_GOOGLE_CLIENT` is required for the GoogleOAuthProvider component to function properly.
+You can get the Client ID by registering an application in the Google Cloud console.

 ## Available Scripts